bruceallday/Aloha/README.md

 ### Personal Learnings

-The main take-away from this project was updating my previous skills into a more semantic, modern approach
+The main take-away from this project was updating my previous skills into a more semantic, modern approach.

 Example: